pivotal/workstation-setup/README.md

 This project automates the process of setting up a new Pivotal machine using a simple [Bash](https://www.gnu.org/software/bash/) script.

+## Voom Pairing Machines

+To setup a Voom pairing machine, clone this repo and run `./setup.sh voom`

+Voom has cloned this project to make some tweaks for our flavor of pairing machine.
+The changes include:

+CHANGELOG

+### 2018-02-09
+* Created the `voom` script, which merges in a few of the original scripts together
+* Created the `heroku` script, which installs Heroku stuff; make it part of the voom install
+* Remove `zoomus` from the default install
+* Remove `cloud-foundry` from the default install
+* Remove `skype` as a common application
+* Add `keycastr`as a common application
+* Move the dock to the right side of the screen
+* Added `nvm` to the nodejs install scripts

+The original README from Pivotal is below:

+---

 ## Goals

 The primary goal of this project is to give people a simple script they can run to make their machine a bit more useful and standard for working on Pivotal projects.